pauby/hacktoberfest-workshop/README.md

 # Hacktoberfest Workshop

-Hacktoberfest Workshop code, slides and other goodness for the workshop by @pauby and @cporteou.
+Hacktoberfest Workshop code, slides and other goodness for the workshop by [pauby](https://github.com/pauby) and [cporteou](https://github.com/cporteou).

 ## Workshop Dates